The devil is in the details.

 The Wife hooked me up with a great house warming gift: a leather fly swatter.
 Oh you may think this is over-kill, but with the number of flies we’ve had to kill, I would have worn a plastic one out already.

 Grab something from the car, get a tool from the garage, dump the ashes from the fireplace.
 With all of the work that needs to be done outside, and with the outside really just being an extension of the inside (and with being an outdoor smoker), it would be really handy to have something I could just slip on my feet when I go tromping through the snow for something quick.

 This is one I already knew about, but since moving, I haven’t been able to find mine.
 I assume that someone from the moving company has a new pair of rubber boots… I hope he finds out they have a leak the hard way.

 I always swore I would never wear slippers.
 I used to work at a nursing home, and slippers are for the little old ladies living there.
 My pride will just not allow me to wear such a contrivance.
 First thing in the morning, when the wood furnace has died down and I have to get out of bed, cross the wood floors in the house, go to the basement with the concrete floor, and build the fire; suddenly my pride counts for squat.

-Sharon and I disagree on the necessity of this item; S thinks they are a disgusting concept.
+The Wife and I disagree on the necessity of this item; S thinks they are a disgusting concept.
 Let’s face it, when you are sitting on the toilet, the last thing you want to be worrying about is cold feet.
 No, wearing slippers is not an option: one’s time communing with nature should be done as free of false encumbrances as possible (alright, so my feet just keep slipping out).

-Sharon is just going to have to accept that sometimes function comes before form; or accept that her bath mats are going to magically migrate themselves closer to the toilet.
+The Wife is just going to have to accept that sometimes function comes before form; or accept that her bath mats are going to magically migrate themselves closer to the toilet.